 In addition to blended roasted tomatoes and caramelized onions, you’ll also find onions, carrots, celery, and potato as part of the base.

-- Roast the tomatoes and caramelize the onion.
-In this version, I am roasting approximately 8 Roma tomatoes and 5 whole cloves of garlic tossed in olive oil, salt, and pepper.
+- Roast the tomatoes and caramelize the onion: In this recipe, we’re roasting approximately 8 Roma tomatoes and 5 whole cloves of garlic tossed in olive oil, salt, and pepper.
 The roasting adds a beautiful, complex flavor that I love having in soups and pasta (assuming I have the time).
 At the same time that the tomatoes are roasting, chop up an onion and slowly caramelize it in a medium pot over medium heat, stirring frequently.
 The tomatoes take approximately 40 minutes, while the onions take approximately 25 minutes.

-- Prepare the soup base.
-Now you’ll want to grab a large soup pot (at least 9 quarts) and cook the vegetables – onion, carrots, celery, potato – over medium heat until they start to sweat and soften.
-These vegetables, known as the mirepoix, are the vegetable base, and though seemingly humble, play an integral role in the overall flavor of the broth.
+- Prepare the soup base: Grab a large soup pot (at least 9 quarts) and cook the vegetables – onion, carrots, celery, potato – over medium heat until they start to sweat and soften.
+These vegetables, known as the mirepoix, are the vegetable base, and although seemingly humble, play an integral role in the overall flavor of the broth.

-- Add the homemade tomato sauce and broth.
-You’ll add the blended tomato sauce and broth to the vegetables and mix well.
-You can use whatever broth you prefer (chicken stock, veggie, beef, bone broth, or water).
+- Add the homemade tomato sauce and broth: You’ll add the blended tomato sauce and broth to the vegetables and mix well.
+You can use whatever broth you prefer (chicken stock, veggie broth, beef broth, bone broth, or water).
 Depending on which broth is added, season generously with salt, to taste.

-- Tip – If you didn’t make your own tomato sauce… substitute with 1 (15 ounce) can crushed tomatoes and 1 (15 ounce) can tomato sauce.
+- Tip – If you didn’t make your own tomato sauce… substitute with 1 (15-ounce) can of crushed tomatoes and 1 (15-ounce) can of tomato sauce.

 - Simmer and make some meatballs.
 Bring the soup and broth to a boil then reduce heat to a simmer and cover.
 Allow the soup to simmer for at least 15-20 minutes before adding the meatballs.